Shireen-Y/local-jenkins/README.md

   - paste it into payload url on github
   - add **github-webhook** as the end of the URl
   - then add the webhook button

+trying to add webhook, so jenkins runs automatically (agent may be needed)